JamesKBowler/fxcpy/README.md

+# fxcpy
+fxcpy is an open-soured python implementation of the Forexconnect API SDK offered by FXCM.
+The full documentation can be found **[here](http://fxcodebase.com/bin/forexconnect/1.4.1/help/CPlusPlus/web-content.html#index.html)**

+# Current Features
+* **Trading Tables** - fxcpy supports all trading tables in memory for fast access updated automatically by the trading server.
+    * `AccountsTable` -  contains the data such as account balance, used margin, daily PnL, Gross PnL etc...
+    * `OffersTable` - all instrument attributes, such as symbol, live bid/ask pricing, point-size, contract currency etc ...
+    * `OrdersTable` - holds order attributes until the are executed.
+    * `TradesTable` - once orders are executed, trades are inserted and tracked with various attributes.
+    * `ClosedTradesTable` - contains trades that are closed for the current trading day.
+    * `SummaryTable` - contains summarised information for every instrument with an open position.
+    * `MessagesTable` - deals with messages sent from the trading server, such margin call.

+* **Trading** - fxcpy is very flexible with many options for executing different types of orders.
+    * OCO (One-Cancels-Other)
+    * OTO (One-Triggers-Others)
+    * OTOCO (One-Triggers-OCO)
+    * Limit, Entry Limit, Trailing Entry Limit
+    * Open/Close Market, Market Range
+    * Open/Close Limit, Limit Range
+    * Stop, Entry Stop, Trailing Stop
+    * NET Orders
+    * Order cloning

+* **Data** - fxcpy supports both live streaming and historical price data

 ## Requirements
 - Ubuntu 16.04
 - boost 1.65.1
 - cmake 3.9.6
 - ForexConnectAPI 1.4.1 (included)

-### Install fxcpy
+### Installation
+A large part of installing this API has to do with Boost & CMAKE, therefore the `install_script.sh` includes the installation of both and this API.
+Currently, Ubuntu 16.04 is supported, there are no plans to support the Windows operating system.
+However, support will be added for other Linux variants shortly.

-The installation script has been tested on Ubuntu 16.04, please read through the script and remove any elements that are already installed on your system.
-If boost 1.65.1 or greater has been installed using a different path than the usual `/usr:/usr/local...etc`, edit the commented values in the CMakeLists.txt file located in the `/cpp` directory.
+Please become familiar with the installation process and remove any elements already installed on your system.
+If boost 1.65.1 or higher is installed using a different path than the usual `/usr:/usr/local...etc`, edit the commented values in the CMakeLists.txt file located in the `/cpp` directory.

 First download this repository.